Julio Roloff

-Julio Roloff (b.
-Havana, 1951) is a Cuban composer that has collaborated with the Laboratorio Nacional de Música Electroacústica (LNME) founded by composer Juan Blanco, where he created numerous electroacoustic pieces.
+Julio Roloff (born 1951 in Havana) is a Cuban composer that has collaborated with the Laboratorio Nacional de Música Electroacústica (LNME) founded by composer Juan Blanco, where he created numerous electroacoustic pieces.

 Studies

 Julio Roloff studied double bass and music theory at the Amadeo Roldán and Ignacio Cervantes Conservatories.
 He also studied musical composition with Roberto Valera and Carlos Fariñas at the Instituto Superior de Arte (ISA).

 Performer

 Roloff worked as a double bassist in several orchestras and as a musical adviser at EGREM records.